Skip to content

 Oracle List Tables

-Lists all tables available in an Oracle schema using the provided database credentials.
-If no schema is specified, it lists tables from the current user's default schema.
-Returns a human-readable summary along with structured JSON data.
+Lists all tables available in a specified Oracle schema using stored Oracle credentials.
+If no schema name is provided, it lists tables from the current user’s default schema.
+Returns a readable summary along with structured data for downstream automation.

 Usage